curv3d/curv/docs/v-rep/Volume_Data.rst

   define the shape (with no obvious implicit function representation), we can accumulate data in a volume data structure.

-It would be nice to find a universal volume data structure:
+It would be nice to find a universal volume data structure.

-* Can be raycast in real time on a GPU.
-* A mesh can be converted to the VDS.
-* The VDS can be converted to a mesh.
-* Supports boolean operations (union, intersection, difference) and sweeping a 3D shape along a 3D path.
-Basically, digital sculpting ops.
-* Sharp features are preserved.

 Practically, there are tradeoffs between memory, performance and generality.
 So how many distinct volume data structures do we need to cover the important use cases?
+And can we union them together as node types in a hybrid VDS?

 Since I'm reading a lot of research papers:
 Has the method been successfully used by people other than the researchers?